 In the case of EMIoT, a wireless platform developed with UNSW and being rolled out by WBS Technology, LED exit signs are the backbone of a low-power meshed network that covers 99.9% of a building – even reaching underground carparks, pump systems and air conditioning.

 Once installed, the emergency lights automatically connect to each other, creating a network, which can then be networked with other devices via various wireless technologies, including Bluetooth, which allows them to be controlled locally with a smartphone or via the internet from anywhere in the world.

-A: Buildings are often developed with fluorescent emergency and standard lights that lack consistency and style throughout the building.
-Replacing these with energy efficient LED lighting fixtures as well as installing a network monitoring and testing systems enables the building management to monitor and test lighting with ease, provides real-time event logging and the security of a 5 year service & warranty agreement.
+Buildings are often developed with fluorescent emergency and standard lights that lack consistency and style throughout the building.
+Replacing these with energy-efficient LED lighting fixtures as well as installing a network monitoring and testing systems enable the building management to monitor and test lighting with ease, provides real-time event logging and the security of a 5-year service & warranty agreement.

 For instance, patients can avoid intrusive maintenance and testing of emergency and exit lighting as this can be monitored and performed remotely without the need of stepping foot into the patient area.

 Smart Building Technology can support the network of mechanical and lighting systems in the healthcare facility.
 It can adjust the internal conditions of the buildings such as switching off unused lights in empty rooms and increasing or decreasing the temperatures based on the occupancy of rooms.
 Other internal conditions the Internet of Things (IoT) devices can include pressure, humidity, and air quality.
 With the use of devices such as wristbands or ID badges connected to the network, the hospital’s management can track any administrative barriers that might slow efficiency and hinder performance.
 Similarly if worn by patients or placed on equipment, location and use data can be used by personnel to track the location of patients, equipment and help optimise patient care.